developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 With **the Tab Bar method**, tabs are pre-defined in a file and deployed to the device.
 These apps are always run as a group.

 ##### ADVANTAGES
-* An option exists to automatically update the page whenever it returns to focus.
+* An option exists to automatically refresh the contents of each tab whenever it returns to focus.
 * Tab colors and titles can be customized.

 ##### DISADVANTAGES
 * Tabs must be defined and deployed to the device in advance.
-* Apps must always be launched as a group of tabs.
+* Apps cannot be launched individually; they must always be launched as a group.
 * Only these config tags are supported in `Config.xml` files deployed through Tab Bars:
  * FullScreen
  * PageZoom